E-Commerce Analytics is HARD. If you are an E-Commerce player or a D2C brand, you know what we’re talking about.

 The most common anomalies that are seen in E-Commerce businesses are:

 Sudden spike or drop in conversion rate

-Conversion is one of the most important Revenue impacting KPIs for any e-commerce company.
+Conversion is one of the most important Revenue impacting e-commerce KPI.
 There could be multiple reasons for the change in the conversion rate which go undetected before it’s too late :

 - A new feature release leading to a spike in payment gateway failures

-- Increased traffic on the website leading to slow loading speed and poor website performance
+- Increased traffic on the website leads to slow loading speed and poor website performance

 - New catalog push leading to broken images